Ballast

-Ballast is material that is used to provide stability to a vehicle or structure.
+Ballast is dense material used as a weight to provide stability to a vehicle or structure.
 Ballast, other than cargo, may be placed in a vehicle, often a ship or the gondola of a balloon or airship, to provide stability.
 A compartment within a boat, ship, submarine, or other floating structure that holds water is called a ballast tank.
-Water should move in and out from the ballast tank to balance the ship.
-In a vessel that travels on the water, the ballast will remain below the water level, to counteract the effects of weight above the water level.
+Water should be moved in and out from the ballast tank to balance the ship.
+In a vessel that travels on the water, the ballast will be kept below the water level, to counteract the effects of weight above the water level.
 The ballast may be redistributed in the vessel or disposed of altogether to change its effects on the movement of the vessel.

 History

 The basic concept behind the ballast tank can be seen in many forms of aquatic life, such as the blowfish or members of the argonaut group of octopus.
 The concept has been invented and reinvented many times by humans to serve a variety of purposes.

 In the fifteenth and sixteenth century, the ballast "did not consist entirely of leakage, but of urine, vomit, and various foul food leavings that lazy sailors discharged into the ballast contrary to orders, in the belief that the pumps would take care of it."
 In the nineteenth century, cargo boats returning from Europe to North America would carry quarried stone as ballast, contributing to the architectural heritage of some east coast cities (for example Montreal), where this stone was used in building.

-During World War 2 ships returning from Great Britain to America used rubble as ballast.
+During World War 2 ships returning from Great Britain to the United States used rubble as ballast.
 The ballast would be dumped in New York and used for construction projects such as FDR Drive and an outcrop colloquially named Bristol Basin since it was made from rubble from bombed-out Bristol.

 Uses

-Ballast takes many forms.
-The simplest form of ballast used in small day sailers is so-called "live ballast", or the weight of the crew.
-By sitting on the windward side of the hull, the heeling moment must lift the weight of the crew.
-On more advanced racing boats, a wire harness called a trapeze is used to allow the crew to hang completely over the side of the hull without falling out; this provides much larger amounts of righting moment due to the larger leverage of the crew's weight, but can be dangerous if the wind suddenly dies, as the sudden loss of heeling moment can dump the crew in the water.
-On larger modern vessels, the keel is made of or filled with a high density material, such as concrete, iron, or lead.
-By placing the weight as low as possible (often in a large bulb at the bottom of the keel) the maximum righting moment can be extracted from the given mass.
-Traditional forms of ballast carried inside the hull were stones or sand.
+Ballast takes many forms, for example: